Acoustic Soft Tactile Skin (AST Skin): Acoustic Soft Tactile Skin

-Here, we outline the methodology for generating two tactile features, the normal force (Newtons) and their contact location.
-We created a dataset using a robot arm and load cell by applying force to a series of locations on the soft skin.
-And these data are then processed and applied ML methods to predict the tactile features.
+We aim to estimate two tactile features, i.e., the normal force (Newtons) and their contact location from the sound wave's amplitude modulation.
+We use the data-driven approach to capture the mapping between the sound's wave amplitude modulation and these features.
+First, we created a dataset using a robot arm and load cell by applying force to a series of locations on the soft skin.
+We then used different regression and classification methods to learn the mapping and outputting of the tactile features.